Midtown Farmers Market Expands to Accommodate 130 Local Farmers, Vendors & Artisans - Sacramento Press

 “We are fortunate to have been allowed to remain open over the past year to provide easy accessibility to fresh and locally made and grown foods,” said Emily Baime Michaels, Executive Director of the Midtown Association.
 “With a flourishing market located in the heart of Midtown’s Lavender Heights area in front of the bustling MARRS building that is home to numerous businesses and outdoor brunch spots, we are thrilled to continue to expand our year-round market that has clearly been embraced by a community hungry to support local farmers, vendors and artisans.
 We are steadfast in our commitment to celebrating a diverse street food culture while feeding curiosity about where our food comes while connecting with the amazing local chef and restaurant community in Midtown.”

 Owned and managed by the Midtown Association and with physical distancing measures in place, the Midtown Farmers Market continues to grow and evolve to reflect the dynamic and eclectic tastes of the surrounding neighborhood.
-More information about the Midtown Farmers Market is available at www.midtownfarmersmarketsac.com.
+More information about the Midtown Farmers Market is available at midtownfarmersmarketsac.com.